ya0201/qwer-ps1/README.md

 # qwer-ps1
-This is too simple, highly extendable manager for your $PROMPT.
+This is too simple, highly extendable manager for your $PROMPT of zsh.
 Inspired by [asdf](https://github.com/asdf-vm/asdf).

 ## requirements
 - zsh